Paternity

 When parents are married, both the mother and father have the rights and responsibilities to raise every child born to them.
 However, when the parents of a child are not married to each other when the child is born, paternity is not assumed.
 While it’s not always true that all the children in a marriage are biologically related to both parents, it’s often assumed that they are the legal parent.
 Without a marriage contract to tell the courts to assume this, the court needs to establish paternity.

-If no paternity is established, the child has a biological father, but not have a legal father.
-In this case, the biological father does not have rights to the child.
+If no paternity is established, the biological father does not have rights to the child.
 Until paternity is established, the mother generally has sole legal rights over the child.
 This is the case in Florida.
-Our Florida paternity attorney can help you if you need to establish paternity.
+Our Orlando paternity attorney can help you if you need to establish paternity.

 How to Establish Paternity